 Many of you might think that Romania is located in the eastern part of Europe.
-In fact, when asked where have you been, most of you will say that you have been in Eastern Europe.
-Well, this is wrong.
+In fact, when asked where you have been, most of you will say that you have been in Eastern Europe.
+Well, I'm afraid that's not right.
 Romania is located pretty much in the center of Europe, almost halfway between the western and eastern fringes of Europe (roughly 2600km).
-If Romania is an eastern European country, then what can we say about Azerbaijan, Georgia, or about the people who live in the western part of the Ural Mountains?
+So, if Romania is an eastern European country, then what can we say about Azerbaijan, Georgia, or about the people who live in the western part of the Ural Mountains?

 Neighbors of Romania

 Romania is surrounded by 5 different countries plus The Black Sea.
-Romania is bordered by Ukraine in the north and in south-east.
-The Republic of Moldavia for a while forms the eastern border of Romania.
-In the south-east the country has access to the Black Sea for more than 200km.
-In the south, Bulgaria is our neighbor, while in the south-west, Serbia becomes the next one.
+Ukraine borders Romania in the north and the southeast.
+The Republic of Moldavia, for a while, forms the eastern border of Romania.
+In the southeast, the country has access to the Black Sea for more than 200km.
+Bulgaria is our neighbor in the south, while in the southwest, Serbia becomes the next one.
 Finally, the western border of Romania is formed by Hungary.

 Size – Population – The capital and the main cities

 The surface of Romania is 238 391 square kilometers, which makes it the 12th largest country in Europe and the 80th in the world.
 It has a similar size to the UK or Oregon, US.
 It is 744km (462mi) long from east (Sulina) to west (Beba Veche) and 525km (326mi) wide from the south (Zimnicea) to the north (Horodistea).

 Romania has a population of 19 500 000 people (in the year 2011), being the 43rd most populous country globally and the 9th in Europe.
 55% of the population lives in the cities while 45% of it lives in rural areas, making Romania one of the most rural countries of Europe.